The Spunky Curl Logo

 Acatenango Summit

-A quick glance up to the top ushered in a wave of inner peace.
-With only 200 m (656 ft) left, I instinctively turned to my left and stopped in my tracks.
+A quick glance up to the top ushered in a wave of introspection.
+With only 200 m (656 ft) left, I instinctively turned around and stopped in my tracks.
 The sky was waking up with rich hues of indigo and orange.
-A blanket of pillowy clouds stretched out before me as I marveled at Agua Volcano towering over glittering cities in the distance.
+A blanket of pillowy clouds stretched out before me as I marveled at Agua Volcano towering over the glittering cities in the valley below.

 The sheer magnificence of the scorching sunrise will live in my memory forever.
-Walking towards Brad at the summit was one of the happiest moments of my life.
+Walking towards Brad at the summit was one of the happiest moments in my life.
 To be on top of the world with my soulmate was a tremendous feeling.
-In that instant I knew love was an infinite force transcending time and space.
+In that instant, I knew love was an infinite force transcending time and space.

 Descent